ysig/GraKeL/0.1a7/_sources/documentation/installation.rst.txt

 Building GraKeL
 ---------------

-In order to build your own version of *GraKeL*, you need a C++, as the package relies on some C++ extensions.
-Build and installing a local `grakel` can be done by executing :code:`pip install .` or :code:`python setup.py install` on the parent folder.
-Additionally if you want to build your extensions locally, you can run :code:`python setup.py build_ext`.
+In order to build your own version of *GraKeL*, you need a C++ compiler since the package contains some C++ extensions.
+To build and install a local version of `GraKeL`, you need to execute :code:`pip install .` or :code:`python setup.py install` on the root folder.
+Furthermore, in case you like to also build the extensions, you can run :code:`python setup.py build_ext`.

-In order for the C++ extensions to compile a system-specific building environment should be setup.
-What you generally need a C++ compiler and python header files.
+In order for the C++ extensions to compile, a system-specific building environment should be configured.
+What you generally need is a C++ compiler and some python header files.

 Unix Environment
 ^^^^^^^^^^^^^^^^^

-To do so in linux you will need to have installed:
+In the case of Unix environments, you need to have installed:

 - A C++ compiler like `g++`
-- The package that contains `Python.h` like `python-dev`
+- The package that contains the `Python.h`file such as `python-dev`

 Windows Environment
 ^^^^^^^^^^^^^^^^^^^

-To build your own `grakel` in a Windows environment you will need to install parts of the Windows Virtual Studio SDK (for C++), which can be found accuratelly described [here](https://docs.microsoft.com/en-us/visualstudio/python/working-with-c-cpp-python-in-visual-studio?view=vs-2019#prerequisites).
+In the case of a Windows environment, you need to install parts of the Windows Virtual Studio SDK (for C++) (for more details, please have a look here_).

 .. note::

-   If you have any problem building `grakel` please raise an [issue](https://github.com/ysig/GraKeL/issues) in order for us to tackle your problem and possibly enrich our installation instructions.
+   If you have trouble building `GraKeL`, please raise an issue_ such that we address the problem and we may also enrich our installation instructions.

 Why so Many Packages?
 ---------------------